menandmice/micetro_docs/guides/user-manual/acl_legacy_roles.rst

 *Legacy roles* were created to maintain backwards compatibility with older Micetro versions and facilitate migration to the new access management model.

-Roles in existing Micetro installations (before 10.1) are automatically converted to a legacy role during updating Men&Mice Central to 10.1 or later.
+Roles (and certain groups and users) in existing Micetro installations (before 10.1) are automatically converted to a legacy role during updating Micetro to 10.1 or later.
 They will be configured with the same permissions as before.

 Legacy roles are treated as :ref:`acl-specific-roles`, in that all *existing* objects will have their respective legacy roles associated with them, but *no newly added objects will be automatically assigned to* a legacy role.